 Psychoanalytic Psychotherapy –

 The Psychoanalytic Psychotherapy program offers a treatment approach similar to psychoanalysis, although it is considered less intense.
 The psychology externs who work with Clinic patients consult with the faculty of the Program.
 Psychology externs are advanced doctoral students in accredited clinical or counseling psychology programs.
 This 9-month service is available during the academic year from September through mid- June and requires of you an in-person session commitment of 2 times per week in our clinic during regular business hours (9-5 pm).
-For information, please email Clinic Director Maria Lechich, Ph.D. at firstname.lastname@example.org.
-New referrals are currently being accepted.
+For information, please email Clinic Director Maria Lechich, Ph.D. at email@example.com.
+We are not accepting referrals for psychoanalytic psychotherapy at this time.
+This service will become available in September 2024.
+Referrals will be accepted in August 2024.

-Immigration and Human Rights Work Group - In response to the asylum, refugee, and deportation crisis confronting individual migrants and their families, we offer pro bono forensic psychological evaluations by trained clinicians.
+Human Rights Work Group - In response to the asylum, refugee, and deportation crisis confronting individual migrants and their families, we offer pro bono forensic psychological evaluations by trained clinicians.
 This project is in partnership with the Immigrant Rights Clinic of the NYU School of Law and Physicians for Human Rights (PHR).
 Attorneys seeking asylum evaluations or deportation stays for their clients can make a direct referral to this service.
 On the top of the PHR form select "Clinic Direct Referral" and then under CLINIC NAME select "NYU Postdoctoral Clinic- Human Rights."
 The rest of the form should be self-evident.
-Mental health services are provided via teletherapy for international locations such as Afghanistan and Ukraine.